Creative-Inertia/OSCAR_Public/README.md

 # OSCAR — Open Source CAD Automation Rig

-A secure MCP (Model Context Protocol) server that gives Claude Code full control over Autodesk Fusion 360.
+A secure MCP (Model Context Protocol) server that gives Claude Code full control over your Autodesk Fusion 360 on your computer.

 ## What Is This?